Load example mixed dataset

 # [bnlearn] >No CPDs to print.
 Tip: use bn.plot(DAG) to make a plot.

-# This is correct, we dit not yet specify any CPD.
+# This is correct, as we haven't specified any CPDs yet

 DAG = bn.parameter_learning.fit(DAG, df, methodtype='bayes')